 The International Student Identity Card (ISIC) is the only internationally recognized student ID card.
 Since its launch in 1953, the ISIC card has helped over 40 million students get the most out of their travel experience.
 With access to a global network of affordable and specialized student services, the ISIC card is your key to more than 40,000 discounts and benefits in 120 countries worldwide.
 The International Student Identity Card (ISIC) Association is a member of the World Youth Student and Educational Travel Confederation (WYSE Travel Confederation), a not-for-profit organization which brings together world-leading specialists in student and youth travel services.

 Some programs will include the ISIC card as part of your program fees.
-If the card is not included as part of your program, students have the option to purchase the ISIC card.
-A fee of $25 will be billed to your UCR student account.
+If the card is not included as part of your program, students have the option to purchase the ISIC card and the fee will be billed to your UCR student account.
 If you choose to use STA Travel to book your airfare, you must purchase the ISIC card to book your flight.

-In addition to your program’s insurance plan, students who purchase the ISIC card will have ISIC Basic Insurance Coverage.
+In addition to your program insurance plan, students who purchase the ISIC card will have ISIC Basic Insurance Coverage.

 Visit the ISIC website for more information about ISIC insurance options.